NSLS-II-BMM/BeamlineManual/docs/intro.rst

 * The green number in square brackets is an incremented count of how many commands have been issued since ``bsui`` was started.

+* If the prompt starts with three red exclamation points |nd| something like

+      :red:`!!!` :green:`BMM` D.111 :green:`[1]`

+  that means that some motors were not connected when Bluesky started.
+  Contact beamline staff immediately!

 .. _cadashboard:

 CA Dashboard